FRC1257/robotics-training/hello-world/README.md

 In order to get started with C++, we'll need to set up a few things on your computer.

 ## Reference Material
 We'll be using the tutorials at [http://www.learncpp.com](http://www.learncpp.com) as the backbone for this course.
-It has some great information and dives deeper intot he technical aspects of C++.
+It has some great information and dives deeper into the technical aspects of C++.
 If you want to do some deeper reading into this week's lesson I would skim through sections **0.1-0.4 and 1.1-1.3a**.

 ## IDEs
 C++ is usually written in an IDE, or Integrated Development Environment.
 For robot programming, we'll be using [Eclipse](http://www.eclipse.org/downloads/packages/eclipse-ide-cc-developers/oxygen1), but for now, an online text editor will be fine.